OpenStickCommunity/GP2040-CE/www/README.md

 ## Bundle size

-After adding any type of dependency please check the production bundle size either by running `npm run build` or a more detailed breakdown `npx vite-bundle-visualizer`
+After adding any type of dependency please check the production bundle size either by running `npm run build` or a more detailed breakdown `npm run analyze`

 ## References